boulderguitarsociety/boulderguitarsociety.github.io/Education.md

 <a href="https://jjolson.net/BGS/about.html"><img src="/pics/handout-stand-0.png" alt="HandoutStand" style="width: 300px;margin-left: 100px;"></a>

 Beginning in 2023, we've provided monthly sightreading handouts to encourage members to practice reading simple melodies in a variety of positions on the neck.
 The seasonal theme and whimsical fretboard graphic vary each month, but the challenge is the same.
 Sightread the unidentified music on the front page and see if you recognize the melody, then look at the back page for answers and entertaining links to youtube and wikipedia.
 The [complete list of handouts](https://jjolson.net/BGS/complete.html) is maintained on Jeff Olson's web site.

+### Music Library ###

+We still have a good library of <a href="/Library.html">guitar music</a> that members may check out at the monthly meetings.
+But the albums are all CDs.
+We may donate the collection to a good cause, so if you have an idea please <a href="Contact.html">contact Toby</a>.